EUR/JPY Decline Likely To Continue | Action Forex

-The 50– hour simple moving average has continued to pressure the single European currency against the Japanese Yen.
-The currency pair declined by 71 pips or 0.60% during the first half of Friday’s session.
+Since yesterday’s trading session, the common European currency has declined by 88 pips or 0.75% against the Japanese Yen.
+The currency pair was pressured lower by the 50– and 100– hour SMAs.

-As for the rest of Friday’s trading session, the EUR/JPY exchange rate will most likely continue to edge lower.
-The possible target will be near the weekly S3 at 115.45.
+As for the near future, bearish traders could continue to pressure the price lower within this session.
+The potential target for the EUR/JPY exchange rate would be at the 115.50 region.

-Although, a support cluster formed by the weekly S2 and the monthly S1 at the 116.11 area could provide support for the currency exchange rate during the following trading session.
+Although, a support cluster formed by the weekly S1 and the monthly S1 at 116.08 could provide support for the currency exchange rate during the following trading session.

 - advertisement -